mjoppich/igem_munich_2018/docs/methods.rst

 The output of each python call - that is for each file per reference - is collected via another JSON file data structure.
 More details here_.

 .. _ContamTool.py:

 ContamTool.py
 ====

+As mentioned above the functionality of *sequ-into* depends on this python script that assesses the input read file, coordinates the alignment, interprets the alignment results and allows for read extraction according to the gained knowledge.

 **Read File Handeling**